 - Respond to discovery requests reasonably and not strain to interpret the request so as to avoid disclosure of relevant and nonprivileged information.

-- In depositions and other proceedings, and in negotiations, lawyers and licensed representatives should conduct themselves with dignity and refrain from engaging in acts of rudeness and disrespect.
+- In depositions, negotiations, and other proceedings, lawyers and licensed representatives should conduct themselves with dignity and refrain from engaging in acts of rudeness and disrespect.

 - Do not engage in any conduct during a deposition that would not be appropriate in the presence of a judge/commissioner.